Calaveras Big Trees Giant Sequoia Hike

 Calaveras Big Trees State Park is home to the tallest trees in the world.
-You get to admire these giants in this jaw-dropping, nature-filled 4.9 mile Calaveras Big Trees hike.
+You get to admire the massive Calaveras Big Trees Giant Sequoia in this jaw-dropping, nature-filled 4.9 mile Calaveras Big Trees hike.

+It’s impossible to describe just how large a Giant Sequoia is, and how magical it is to walk amongst these giants.
 In addition to being the world’s tallest tree, the Giant Sequoia is also one of the oldest living trees on Earth.
-Also called Sierra Redwoods, the Giant Sequoia is unlike the Coastal Redwoods that thrive on thick fog and grow only in certain coastal regions.
+Also called Sierra Redwoods, the Calaveras Big Trees Giant Sequoia is unlike the Coastal Redwoods that thrive on thick fog and grow only in certain coastal regions.
 The Sierra Redwoods are taller and wider than the Coastal Redwoods and prefer the mild, wet winters and dry, warm summers found on the western slope of the Sierra Nevada.

-This 4.9-mile loop takes you to the park’s largest and most impressive tree, the Louis Agassiz tree.
+This 4.9-mile loop takes you to the park’s largest and most impressive Calaveras Big Trees Giant Sequoia, the Louis Agassiz tree.
 The Agassiz tree is 250 feet tall and has a diameter of over 25 feet– this tree is larger than most San Francisco apartments!

 While the Giant Sequoias may steal the show, they are just one of the beautiful sights on this trail.
 The rushing water of Beaver Creek, the fragrant Incense Cedars, and the colorful birds that call these big trees home, are just a few other wonderful things on this hike.
 If you are lucky enough to hike in the spring, you’ll find the forest awash with color from seasonal wildflowers and the Mountain Dogwoods bursting with large white flowers.